-- (a) health, dental, short-term disability and out-of-country benefits are funded solely by the assets of the Health & Welfare Fund; - (b) long-term disability, accidental death and dismemberment, and optional life insurance benefits are provided Great West Life under a contract of insurance which uses a pooled funding method;
+- (a) health, dental, short-term disability and out-of-country benefits are funded solely by the assets of the Health and Welfare Fund: - (b) long-term disability, accidental death and dismemberment, and optional life insurance benefits are provided Great West Life under a contract of insurance which uses a pooled funding method;

-1. Nature of the Fund (continued):
+1. Nature of The Edmonton Pipe Industry Health and Welfare Fund (continued):

 - (c) member and dependent life insurance benefits are provided under contract with Great West Life.
-This contract has a hold-harmless provision which may require that the Health and Welfare Fund pay any shortfall of premiums which are insufficient to pay claims; - (d) administration of the out-of-country benefit is arranged through a contract with Global Excel;and - (e) the employee assistance program is administered by the Construction Employees Family Assistance Program. - (f) The Board of Trustees reserves the right to amend or terminate any of the benefits under the Health and Welfare Plan.
+This contract has a hold-harmless provision which may require that the Health and Welfare Fund pay any shortfall of premiums which are insufficient to pay claims; - (d) administration of the out-of-country benefit is arranged through a contract with Global Excel; and - (e) the employee assistance program is administered by the Construction Employees Family Assistance Program.

+The Board of Trustees reserves the right to amend or terminate any of the benefits under the Health and Welfare Plan.